 How My Epilepsy Medication Has Made Me Tired

-It's been four months now, and my old epilepsy medication is no longer effective.
+It's been 4 months now, and my old epilepsy medication is no longer effective.
 The constant medication changes are exhausting.

 It feels like starting from scratch and finding the right medication again.
 My primary epilepsy medication is carbamazepine at 200mg.

-However, for the past four months, it hasn't been controlling my seizures.
-Increasing the dose to 500mg caused severe dizziness and made walking to the bathroom at night unstable.
+However, for the past 4 months, it hasn't been controlling my seizures.
+When my doctor increased the dose to 500mg, this caused severe dizziness and made walking to the bathroom at night unstable.
 The dizziness and numbness persist even in the morning, making daily activities difficult.

 By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.